friendsofhyperf/components/docs/en/components/openai-client.md

     ->make();
 ```

-For Azure usage, you must deploy a model which is identified by the {deployment-id} that is integrated into the API call.
-Therefore, you don't have to provide the model during the call as it's already included in the BaseUri.
+When using Azure, you must deploy a model identified by `{deployment-id}`, which is integrated into the API calls.
+Therefore, you don't need to specify a model during the call because it is already included in the `BaseUri`.

-Thus, a basic example completion call would be:
+For example, a basic completion call would look like this:

 ```php
 $result = $client->completions()->create([